One-World-By-Night/owbn-chronicle-plugin/readme.md

 ## Shortcodes

-Chronicle lists can be embedded anywhere using shortcode filters.
+Chronicle lists and individual chronicle entries can be embedded anywhere using shortcode filters.

-### Basic Usage
+### Basic Listing Usage

 [owbn-chronicles]

 Renders a complete listing of all approved chronicles.

-### Filtered Listings
+### Filtered Listing Usage

 Shortcodes accept attributes for field-based filtering: